 How do I set up a custodial crypto wallet?

-If you decide to buy crypto, you’ll first need a crypto wallet.
-Just as regular bank accounts keep your cash safe, crypto wallets keep your digital currency secure.
+If you want to buy crypto, you’ll need a crypto wallet.
+Just as regular bank accounts keep your cash safe, crypto wallets help you secure your digital currency.

-There are several different types of crypto wallets, but their core functionality is the same: Every crypto wallet contains a public and private cryptographic key pair, similar in function to a bank account number and PIN.
-The public key generates an address that lets you receive crypto, while the private key allows you to send or spend crypto from the same address.
-But that’s where the similarities end.
+There are several crypto wallet options, and they do share some of the same core functionality: Every crypto wallet contains a public and private cryptographic key pair, sort of like a bank account number and PIN.
+The public key generates an address that lets you receive crypto, while the private key lets you send or spend crypto from the same address.
+But there are also some important distinctions.

-The first major distinction between crypto wallets is whether they’re custodial or non-custodial.
-With a custodial wallet, a centralized authority (like a centralized crypto exchange) controls your private keys, providing custody over your assets.
+The first major distinction is whether a wallet is custodial or non-custodial.
+With a custodial wallet, a centralized authority (like a crypto exchange) controls your private keys, and provides custody over your assets.
 With a non-custodial wallet, you keep control of your wallet’s private keys.

 In this article, we’ll provide a step-by-step guide to setting up a custodial crypto wallet.
-If you’re looking to set up a non-custodial crypto wallet, refer to our other guide instead.
+If you’re looking to set up a non-custodial crypto wallet, check our non-custodial wallet guide instead.

 What’s a custodial crypto wallet, and why should I consider using one?

 Custodial crypto wallets have a few key advantages and disadvantages compared to their non-custodial counterparts.

 Accessibility and ease of use

 Most people get started with crypto using a custodial crypto wallet.
 These wallets, provided by centralized crypto exchanges (CEXs), provide an easy onboarding experience for crypto newcomers.
 CEXs generally enable users to buy crypto (with fiat currency) using a familiar process.
 You create an account using an email address and a password, and buying crypto is usually as simple as connecting a bank account, or using a debit or credit card.